4skinSkywalker/Zinga-Burga/README.md

 ### Drawings for Cutting

-The following parts have to be cutted from a carbon sheets of 5 mm.
+The following parts have to be cut from a carbon sheets of 5 mm.

 | Part | Image | File Path |
 | ------ | ------ | ------ |